JohnShuford/DSA_GroupProjct_3/README.md

 ### City Selection

 We chose Warsaw, Poland as our test city for several reasons.
 First, Warsaw has a well-developed road network with clear landmarks that make it easy to validate our results.
-Second, the city offers a good mix of infrastructure types—airports, sports stadiums, universities, parks, and cultural sites—which let us build a realistic graph that represents actual urban navigation patterns.
+Second, the city offers a good mix of infrastructure types (airports, sports stadiums, universities, parks, and cultural sites) which let us build a realistic graph that represents actual urban navigation patterns.

 ### Node Definition